Sv443/BetterYTM/contributing.md

   - [getSessionId()](#getsessionid) - Returns the unique session ID that is generated on every started session
 - DOM:
   - [BytmDialog](#bytmdialog) - A class for creating and managing dialogs
+  - [ExImDialog](#eximdialog) - Subclass of BytmDialog for allowing users to export and import serializable data
   - [addSelectorListener()](#addselectorlistener) - Adds a listener that checks for changes in DOM elements matching a CSS selector
   - [onInteraction()](#oninteraction) - Adds accessible event listeners to the specified element for button or link-like keyboard and mouse interactions
   - [getVideoTime()](#getvideotime) - Returns the current video time (on both YT and YTM)